 - whether the Fence will trigger the following check-out; refer to iOS Features – check-out for more information on check-out functionality.

-- the custom fields configured for the Custom Action in Point Access web interface, refer to Point Access – Setting custom data fields for how to create and edit custom data fields in Point Access web interface.
+- the custom fields configured for the Zone in Canvas web interface, refer to Canvas – What is custom data? for how to create and edit custom data fields in Canvas web interface.

 If the willCheckOut flag was received true above, then a subsequent check out callback will also be made, when the device leaves the checked-in area:

 The documentation section on the check-out feature discusses this behavior in detail.